multiplicit-com/Sheets-to-mysql/README.md

 <hr>
 <strong>Import modes</strong>

-There are four possible import modes, which can be decided on individually for each tab.
+There are five possible import modes, which can be decided on individually for each tab.

 **Insert Mode:**